JoshuaEbbert/startup/README.md

 - Message containing event type and list of active users received by each client every time someone joins/leaves the StrateGPT chat application.
 30% - WebSocket data displayed in the application interface.
 DONE
 - Trending page displays active users (regardless of what they're doing on the application)

+## React Deliverable

+- Prerequisite: DONE.
+Simon React deployed to your production environment
+- Prerequisite: DONE.
+A link to your GitHub startup repository prominently displayed on your application's home page
+- Prerequisite: DONE.
+Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
+The TAs will only grade things that have been clearly described as being completed.
+Review the voter app as an example.
+- Prerequisite: DONE.
+At least 10 git commits spread consistently throughout the assignment period.
+Application converted to use React
+10% Bundled using Vite.
+DONE
+30% Multiple functional react components.
+DONE
+- App, Chat, Login, Trending, About, Unauthenticated, etc components all implemented 30% React router.
+DONE
+- BrowserRouter and Router allow navigation between different components 30% React hooks.
+DONE
+- Used to configure websockets on page load, fetch information from database, call third-party endpoints, etc.